OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/basic_concepts/Roles.md

 !!! note "Note"

     The roles listed above are roles **within** a specific curriculum.
-The role of "curriculum administrator", on the other hand, is a system-wide role, as its task is to perform administrative tasks across the curriculum**.<br>
+The role of "curriculum administrator", on the other hand, is a organisation-wide role, as its task is to perform administrative tasks across the curriculum**.<br>
     (See [Curriculum management](../area_modules/Curriculum_Management.md))

 [To the top of the page ^](#roles)